sbchengyiwei/Vicky_Blog/BST/Binary Search Tree.md

   }
   ```

-**Insertion of a key**
+#### 2.2.2 Insertion of a key

-	A new key is always inserted at the leaf.
+​	A new key is always inserted at the leaf.
 We start searching a key from the root until we hit a leaf node.
 Once a leaf node is found, the new node is added as a child of the leaf node.

 ```
          100                               100